Last Updated on 1 week by Sachin G

-Now in most of latest Linux distribution Systemd is default init-system and having lots of new features . systemd basically designed for boot up performance.
+Now, in most of the latest Linux distributions, Systemd is the default init system and has lots of new features.
+Systemd is designed for boot-up performance.

-Now through systemd tool system-analyse we can see execution tree of systemd and analyse systemd status data.
-This will help in investigate of failure and the boot procedure was stuck on some unit you would have the capacity to pinpoint the estimated area for your more profound examination.
+Now, through the systemd tool system-analyse, we can see the execution tree of systemd and analyse systemd status data.
+This will help in investigating of failure and the boot procedure is stuck on a unit, you would have the capacity to pinpoint the estimated area for your more profound examination.

-Here I am showing four basic interesting commands to look boot performance .
+Here I am showing four basic interesting commands to look at boot performance.
+This utility will work on CentOS, RHEL, Fedora, Ubuntu.

 # systemd-analyze